 Dr. Ndubuisi C. Ezeluomba is the Curator of African Art at the Virginia Museum of Fine Arts (VMFA).
-He was most recently the Francois Billion Richardson Curator of African Art at the New Orleans Museum of Art.
+He was most recently the Francois Billion Richardson Curator of African Art at the New Orleans Museum of Art from 2018 to 2022.
 He holds a PhD in art history from the University of Florida, where he was awarded the Graduate School Dissertation Award.
 While at UF he served as a research assistant at the Harn Museum of Art for the Kongo across the Waters exhibition.
-Later Dr. Ezeluomba was the Andrew Mellon research specialist in African Art at the Virginia Museum of Fine Arts on a project that studied the African collection at the museum.

 Dr. Jordan Fenton (pictured at right) is Assistant Professor of African Art History at Miami University (Ohio).
 He earned his PhD in art history at the University of Florida in 2012.
 He specializes in African art, with an emphasis on the visual and performed expression of Nigerian masquerade arts, secret societies, esoteric knowledge systems, funerary rituals and installations, dress, and economics.
 He also studies the ways in which so-called “traditional” arts and artists operate in metropolitan cities.
 At Miami, Fenton teaches Introduction to Non-Western Art and courses and seminars exploring Africa and its Diaspora.